Teardrop (song): Critical reception

 Larry Flick from Billboard wrote, "If there were ever a time for this clique of progressive groovemeisters to solidly connect with the stateside mainstream, it's now.
 The world has finally caught up with its experimental methods of blending dance rhythms with alterna-pop melodies.
 On this preview of the album Mezzanine, the band injects a bit of modern rock flavor into the mix - thus, widening the potential for airplay.
 Added programming incentive is provided by Brendan Lynch and Primal Scream, who add an aggressive bite to a track that bubbles with light electronic instrumentation."
+A reviewer from Music Week felt that Fraser's "sublime, folky vocals provide the perfect foil to the Massive Attack's trio's metronome-like backing on this haunting first single [...].
+An inspired choice of guest singer, she more than measures up to the standards set by Shara Nelson and Tracey Thorn on Massive's previous albums, her undecipherable lyrics adding an intriguing edge."
+James Hyman from the Record Mirror Dance Update gave "Teardrop" five out of five, declaring it as "predictably dark-edged yet compelling", with Fraser's "uplifting vocals shining over a pendulum-ticking beat".

 Chart performance

 The single peaked at number 16 in Australia.
 It placed number 22 in the Triple J Hottest 100 of All Time in 2009.
 It reached the top 10 in the UK and is the only Massive Attack track to do so.
 It was certified Platinum by the British Phonographic Industry on 10 May 2019.